gAzoth/gAzoth/README.md

-- 👋 Hi, I’m @JohnGaff6
+- 👋 Hi, I’m @gAzoth
-- 👀 I’m interested in Devops and Analytics
+- 👀 I’m interested in Go and backend development
-- 🌱 I’m currently learning as much as I can
 - 💞️ I’m looking to collaborate on anything interesting

 <!---